 Human activities such as burning fossil fuels (coal, oil, and natural gas), industrial agricultural practices, and deforestation have caused the concentrations of greenhouse gases in the atmosphere to increase precipitously since the beginning of the Industrial Revolution in the mid-eighteenth century (Figure 4).

 Industrial agricultural practices produce more greenhouse gas emissions than any other single human activity through the manufacture of inorganic fertilizers, operation of field machinery, transportation of supplies to farms and food to market, and the energy required for pump irrigation.

 Deforestation world-wide is primarily conducted to expand agriculture and development, and removes an enormously important “sink” of carbon dioxide by removing the dense forest vegetation.
 By removing the photosynthetic vegetation which “takes up” carbon dioxide, we effectively increase concentrations of greenhouse gases in the atmosphere.

 For example, average global atmospheric carbon dioxide has increased from 280 ppm to over 400 ppm since the mid-eighteenth century.
+In November, 2018 greenhouse gas levels in the atmosphere broke all previously recorded high levels.
 Check the US National Oceanic & Atmospheric Administration (NOAA) for the current concentration of CO2 in the atmosphere.
 Increased carbon dioxide has amplified the greenhouse effect and, as a result, has contributed to a rise in the surface temperature of the Earth.
 A more detailed discussion of how burning fossil fuels disrupts the natural balance of the Earth’s carbon cycle is described later in this chapter.